-But the details of the UK’s net-zero goal aren’t clear to everyone.
-Only four per cent of the 4,022 people surveyed by the Government said they knew a lot about it.
+Just four per cent of the 4,022 people surveyed by the government when? said they knew a lot about it.
 One in five (20 per cent) knew “hardly anything” about the concept, though they had heard of it.

-Here’s what you need to know about what net-zero is, why it could make a difference and how the Government plans to achieve it.
+If you’re looking for an explanation, this is everything you need to know about the net zero target, how it could save the planet, and how the government plans to achieve it.

 What is net-zero?